DanielJDufour/flug/README.md

 - Zero Dependencies

 # background
 There's a lot of awesome assertions libraries out there with a lot of awesome assertion functions.
 But the reality is that I have struggled to remember all the names of the assertion functions.
 Is it `t.eq` or `t.is`?
 Is it `deepStrictEqual` or `strictDeepEqual`?
-I needed a simpler, more memorable testing inteface, so I built fast-test.
+I needed a simpler, more memorable testing inteface, so I built Flug.

 Flug exposes only one assertion function `eq`, which does deep equality checking.
 This solves 99.9% of my use cases, so that's good enough.